“Watch the little things; a small leak can sink a great ship!”

 First, manual inspection of all the relevant metrics is just not feasible – there may be thousands to track, especially when measuring each KPI in different segments: e.g., the number of checkouts is measured for various segments of the user base, for different OS and device types, etc. The slow leak may occur in any one of these, and might not show up at an aggregated level at all.

-Let’s examine the two with a real example of a popular mobile app.
+Let’s examine a real example involving a popular mobile app.
 The graph below represents the total number of mobile app crashes, measured for all users (all geographies, platforms, and versions of the app):

 There is a clear daily pattern of “crashes”, but there is no visible change in the trend of the total number of crashes.